adoyle-h/dotfiles/README.md

 Because bash-it not support to private plugins.
 I write many custom plugins in [bash_it/plugins/](./bash_it/plugins/).
 And provide some sub-commands to enable/disable them.

-- `a enable-plugin plugin-name1 plugin-name2` to enable plugin in `bash-custom/available/`
+- `a plugins-enable plugin-name1 plugin-name2` to enable plugin in `bash-custom/available/`
-- `a disable-plugin plugin-name1 plugin-name2` to disable plugin in `bash-custom/enabled/`
+- `a plugins-disable plugin-name1 plugin-name2` to disable plugin in `bash-custom/enabled/`
-- `a list-plugins` to show all enabled plugins in `bash-custom/enabled/`
+- `a plugins-list` to show all enabled plugins in `bash-custom/enabled/`
-- `a list-plugins -a` to show all plugins in `bash-custom/available/`
+- `a plugins-list -a` to show all plugins in `bash-custom/available/`

 ## File Structure